DunyouWang-Group/Conjoint-Voting/README.md

 The file name of the CSV file in the dataset is divided into four parts with "$MFBMFB$": the collision energy of the current trajectory, class, impact parameter (b) and trajectory id (used to distinguish different trajectories).

-For the actual classes of 300 verifying trajectories, please refer to " Supplementary Information for 300 Verifying Trajectories. xlsx".
+For the actual classes of 300 verifying trajectories, please refer to "Supplementary Information for 300 Verifying Trajectories. xlsx".

 The "Code" folder contains Python code and input sample files.